 Read more about general liability vs. professional liability insurance.

-General liability insurance has some additional coverage exclusions.
-For example, it doesn't pay defense costs for intentional copyright infringement or willful negligence – which can be criminal offenses.
+General liability insurance has several coverage exclusions.
+For example, it doesn't pay defense costs for intentional copyright infringement or willful negligence—which can be criminal offenses.
 It also doesn't cover intentional injuries or property damage.

-There are three liability categories included in a general liability policy:
+There are three liability categories included in a general liability policy, which was formerly called public liability insurance:

-This insures your business against claims that your business cause bodily injury or property damage to other people and property.
+This insures against claims that your business caused a bodily injury or property damage to other people and their belongings.
 Examples include:

 This includes claims of libel, slander, copyright violations, and invasion of privacy.
 For example: